Craig is a bonafide cinephile, one who prefers watching both old and new films to get his mind thinking.

 Are you looking for movies like Safe Haven?
-Then you’ll definitely love this hub.
+Then you’ll definitely love this article.
 This movie adaptation of Nicholas Sparks’ novel of the same name has been a huge hit, earning more than three times its production budget in the box office.
 Although it has garnered mixed reviews from critics, you can still find the movie enjoyable especially if you’re a Sparks fan.

 Here is a list of movies similar to Safe Haven for you to enjoy.
 Be ready to weep as some of these films are real tearjerkers!